The pledges Turkish politicians are making to voters ahead of the June 24 presidential and parliamentary polls have come to resemble an auction.

 Meral Aksener, the chair and presidential nominee of the Iyi or Good Party, pledged a comprehensive debt relief scheme that covers some 4.5 million people struggling to repay consumer loans and credit card debts, including complete write-offs for unemployed people, pensioners, minimum-wage earners, former members of the security forces who have suffered disabling injuries in the line of duty and the families of fallen soldiers and police.
 She also promises to significantly cut the price of diesel for farmers to 1.5 liras per liter from the current 5.06 liras.

-On May 12, President Recep Tayyip Erdogan’s ally, Devlet Bahceli, the head of the Nationalist Action Party (MHP), went as far as to call for a widespread amnesty for Turkish prisoners (excluding child abusers, rapists, murderers of women, Kurdish militants, and followers of Fethullah Gulen, whom Ankara accuses of instigating the 2016 coup attempt).
+On May 12, President Recep Tayyip Erdogan’s ally, Devlet Bahceli, the head of the Nationalist Movement Party (MHP), went as far as to call for a widespread amnesty for Turkish prisoners (excluding child abusers, rapists, murderers of women, Kurdish militants, and followers of Fethullah Gulen, whom Ankara accuses of instigating the 2016 coup attempt).
 According to the daily Haberturk, some 165,000 prisoners, including many convicted of murder, assault and drug trafficking, fall into the scope of Bahceli’s amnesty call.
 Several crime bosses known to be close to the MHP's nationalist ideology would also be given amnesty.
 For now, both Erdogan and Prime Minister Binali Yildirim have given the cold shoulder to the amnesty proposal.

 In early June, pensioners will receive the first of the two bonuses the government has promised just weeks before going to the polls.
 The government is also targeting the influential youth vote by announcing an amnesty of an unprecedented scope: Around 680,000 students who have been dismissed for various reasons over the years will be permitted to return to their universities.
 In addition, the government has written off late fees for 300,000 students repaying higher education credits.